 I moved from Oxford to work for 4 years at the Station Biologique de la Tour du Valat in the Camargue, France, in research areas including ecotoxicology and behavioural ecology.
 I subsequently spent 16 years at the RSPB setting up and managing their international research unit.
 This involved working collaboratively with BirdLife partner organisations in Europe, Africa and Asia on conservation science projects ranging from the impacts of climate change and agricultural policy on birds, to the recovery of globally threatened species.
 From 2008 I spent 10 years as Director of Conservation at the Wildfowl & Wetlands Trust (WWT) overseeing conservation work in the UK and overseas, primarily along the East Asian-Australasian and Northwest European flyways, and in Madagascar.
-I have been a trustee of two organisations and currently sit on the Programme Committee of WWF-UK, the Science Council of Tour du Valat, the ZSL Awards Committee and am an Ambassador for WWT.
-I also undertake a range of research and teaching.
+I am currently an independent conservation consultant, an Honorary Professor in the School of Biological Sciences at the University of East Anglia, an Honorary Research Fellow in the Department of Zoology at the University of Cambridge and a Fellow of WWF-UK.
+I am a Council Member (trustee) of RSPB, Deputy President of the Science Council of Station Biologique de la Tour du Valat, and am an Ambassador for WWT.
+I undertake a range of research, advocacy and teaching.